Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 .. card::
   :shadow: none
-  :class-card: sd-mx-4 sd-text-muted
+  :class-card: sd-mx-4 sd-text-muted sd-font-italic

-  *All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
-Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?*
+  All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
+Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?

   .. div:: sd-text-right